-To estimate the number of LRI incidents in 2015, the Practice Team Information dataset (PTI) was used [6].
+To estimate the number of LRI incidents in 2016, the Practice Team Information dataset (PTI) was used [7].
 This dataset was collected by ISD Scotland from April 2003 to September 2013.
 It includes information from a nationally representative 5% sample of Scottish General Practices regarding face-to-face consultations between individuals and a member of the practice team (GPs, nurses and clinical assistants).
 The presence of a unique patient-identifier on the dataset allows for the grouping of consultations for each individual.
-The reason for each consultation was coded using Read codes [7].
+The reason for each consultation was coded using Read codes [8].
 The number of individuals that had a Read code specific to LRI between 1 April 2003 and 31 September 2013 were used to estimate the annual trend.
-The number of individual's were counted and if they consulted more than once in a given year, then assuming that their consultations were more than 14 days apart, additional incidents was recorded.
-We projected the estimated annual number of incidents of LRI for the time period (2003-2013) to estimate the number of incidents in 2015.
+The number of individual's were counted and if they consulted more than once in a given year, assuming that their consultations were more than 56 days apart, additional incidents was recorded.
+We projected the estimated annual incidence trends of chronic other sense organ diseases for the period covered by PTI (2003-2013) to 2014, 2015 and 2016.
+There is no information about the death of individuals in PTI, so adjustments to account for deaths were made using average mortality rates for each age, gender and deprivation decile in Scotland.

-Using this method of identifying the number of incidents of LRI, we estimated that there were 172,800 incidents of LRI in the Scottish population in 2015.
+Using this method of identifying the number of incidents of LRI, we estimated that there were approximately 142,100 incidents of LRIs in the Scottish population in 2016.